jcborras/Pomaloba/README.md

 Everything is fine until you deploy a workload consisting in several replicas and want to add a Load Balancer to the mix: A Service of type `Load Balancer` won't deploy.
-What do you do now?`
+What do you do now?

-Well you could use Services of type `NodePort` ensuring the traffic will arrive to its destination once you reach the worker nodes but you still want to have a single endpoint to reach your application.
-Then provision a small VM instance with Linux NetFilter enabled and use Pomaloba to generate the necesary NAT rules to make it happen.
+Well you could use Services of type `NodePort` ensuring the traffic will arrive to its destination once you reach the worker nodes but you still want to have a single (IP address, port) endpoint to reach your application.

+Thus this Poor Man's Load Balancer exists: just provision a small VM instance with Linux NetFilter enabled and use the Pomaloba output o generate the necesary DNAT and Masquerading actions to make it happen.

-For the time being it uses `iptables` but supporting `nftables` should not be so complicated once I wrap my head around it.
+For the time being it generates output suitable to be used by `iptables` but supporting `nftables` and Ansible should not be too complicated once I wrap my head around it.